schlpbch/mini-bike-rental/README.rst

 A simple API for presentation at WCS workshop at SBB.
+The creaded YAML file is under the openapi_ folder

+The implmentation use the _FastApi: https://fastapi.tiangolo.com/ framework which is fast&fun to work with.

 ------------
 Dependencies